2002–03 FC Basel season: Qualifying round

 The Swiss Football Association (ASF-SFV) were changing the format of the domestic league during the season.
 Since the 1987–88 Nationalliga A season there had been 24 teams in the Nationalliga, 12 in the Nationalliga A and 12 in the Nationalliga B. In the first stage, there was a qualifying phase played as a double round-robin tournament.
 Three points were given for a victory and one for a draw.
 In the second phase, the top eight clubs played a further double round-robin for the championship; each team took half of the points and rounded up to complete units from the qualification round into the second stage as bonus.
 The last eight teams played against relegation to the amateur league and the last four teams from the top-level played a promotion/relegation round for the top tier in the following season.
 This was to be the last season in this format.
 The new format would reduce the number of clubs to 20, with ten teams in the top tier and ten in the second tier.
 Therefore, this year there was an additional relegation.

 The season started well for Basel and they were undefeated in their first seven matches, winning five and drawing two.
 FCB lost the two following games and slipped seven points behind the Grasshoppers who in the same period had won eight of their nine games.
-Despite defeating GC on match day 10 in their own Hardturm stadium the following week-end, the rivals remained clear in the ranking.
+Despite defeating GC on match day 10 in their own Hardturm stadium the following weekend, the rivals remained clear in the ranking.
 Gross regrouped his team and they won nine and drew two of the following eleven games, catching and overtaking their rivals in the table.
 A 1–2 home defeat against GC on match day 21 cost FCB the lead.
 Grasshoppers ended the league qualifying stage as table leaders at the winter break with 49 points, two points clear.